AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/update-the-marketo-solution-for-microsoft-dynamics.md

 title: Upgrade the Marketo Solution for Microsoft Dynamics
 ---

-# Upgrade the Marketo Solution for Microsoft Dynamics {#upgrade-the-marketo-solution-for-microsoft-dynamics}
+# Update the Marketo Solution for Microsoft Dynamics {#update-the-marketo-solution-for-microsoft-dynamics}

 When a new Microsoft Dynamics solutions is released, you can download the upgrade from the Admin area in your account.